Street Museum is currently not happening due to London being in tier 2.

 Is it safe?

-Streetmuseum is currently postponed due to the national lockdown.
+Streetmuseum is currently postponed due to London being in tier 2.
 When we are operating we regularly risk assess StreetMuseum and have COVID-19 measures in place.
 As it is an outdoor display, it is safer than an indoor gallery.

 What do you do?